EU sustainability regulations

 - PFC I (Polaris Flexible Capital I K/S) and investment vehicle PFC I Debt Aps: SFDR – Article 8

-Polaris Management A/S will therefore align disclosures on behalf of the private equity funds PPE IV and PPE V and Polaris flexible capital fund PFC I launched in 2022 (including their co-investment and investment vehicles), with the requirements for SFDR - Article 8 funds.
+Polaris Management A/S will therefore align disclosures on behalf of Polaris Private Equity ("PPE") funds PPE IV and PPE V (including co-investment vehicles), Polaris Flexible Capital ("PFC") fund PFC I (including co-investment and investment vehicles) and Polaris Public Equity ("PPU") fund Polaris PPU Feeder Fund SICAV, with the requirements for SFDR - Article 8 funds.

 Polaris sustainability claims – how we promote environmental and social characteristics